speedyprem/disable-update-notifications/README.md

 ## Introduction

-This plugin will completely disables the wordpress core update notification and plugins update notification update notification system by WordPress.
+This plugin will completely disables the Plugins, Themes, and WordPress core update notifications displayed by WordPress based on your plugin settings.
+Apart from this it will also disable auto-update Email Notifications.

 ## DISABLE AUTO-UPDATE EMAIL NOTIFICATIONS